cjfelixx/cjfelixx/README.md

 - 👋 Hi, I’m @cjfelixx
 - 👀 I’m interested in anything math and programming
-- 🌱 I’m currently learning Rust and any software engineering concepts
+- 🌱 I’m currently learning more AI and Quantum Computing.
 - 💞️ I’m looking to collaborate on making anything fun and useful:)
 - 📫 felixclyde@gmail.com